-CVA partner school districts include: Cascade, Cheney, Eastmont, Freeman, Inchelium, Kettle Falls, Lopez Island, Naselle-Grays River Valley, Onalaska, Orient, Raymond, Stevenson-Carson, Sultan, and Valley.
+CVA partner school districts include: Kettle Falls, Lopez Island, Naselle-Grays River Valley, Onalaska, Orient, Raymond, Sultan, and Valley.

-- K – 8: Language arts, math, science, social studies, health and fitness, fine & performing arts
+Language arts, math, science, social studies, physical education and health

-III.
-Biology, chemistry, earth science, physical science, physics, science labs II, Pre-algebra, algebra I, algebra, geometry, integrated math and pre-calculus
+Biology, chemistry, earth science, physical science, physics, pre-algebra, algebra I, algebra II, geometry, integrated math, pre-calculus, and calculus

 From the highly-capable to those needing specialized academic assistance or guidance, CVA serves students at various academic levels in order to achieve individual success at the student’s pace.
 CVA serves students whose families desire a personalized, flexible approach to education, while adhering to Washington State standards.
 CVA offers educational options to benefit students who, for a variety of reasons, may not thrive in a traditional school program.
 CVA also serves students seeking credit retrieval or course enrichment; sick, home-bound or at-risk students; and students pursuing Olympic-level athletic competition or professional careers.